bkaestner/codewars-rules/rules/0230-CSharp.md

   return Evener.isEven(n);
 }
 ```
+You can also use your regular `Assert.*` functions instead.

 ### Use `[Random]` for simple random values
-The `Random` attribute can be used on arguments.
+The [Random] attribute can be used on arguments.
 This enables you to create
 random integers or doubles within a range:

 ```csharp